-Click here for online Dutch art resources)
+Click here for a list of online Dutch art resources.

-Arthur Wheelock (Vermeer and the Art of Painting, 1995), who is one of the most prolific writers on Vermeer, offers numerous insights linking painting techniques and artistry.
-The catalogue of the Washington/The Hague Vermeer exhibition (Johannes Vermeer, 1998) also provides a wealth of valuable information.
+Arthur K. Wheelock Jr. (Vermeer and the Art of Painting, 1995), who is one of the most prolific writers on Vermeer, offers numerous insights linking painting techniques and artistry.
+The catalogue of the historic Washington/The Hague Vermeer exhibition (Johannes Vermeer, 1998) also provides a wealth of valuable information.
 Wheelock's well-balanced interpretations are widely accepted.

 Edward Snow (A Study of Vermeer,1994), who acknowledges the importance of Gowing's writings, takes a unique approach by utilizing many notions belonging to the field of psychology for his analysis.
 First published in 1979, Snow's study starts from a single premise: that we respond so intensely to Vermeer because his paintings reach so deeply into our lives.
 Our desire for images, the distances that separate us, the validations we seek from the still world, the traces of ghostliness in our own human presence; these, the book proposes, are Vermeer's themes, which he pursues with a realism always in touch with the uncanny.
 As Snow traces the many counterpoised sensations that make up Vermeer's equanimity, he leads us into a world of nuances and surprise.
 A Study of Vermeer is passionate and visual in its commitments.
 His discussions of Vermeer's paintings are conducted in a language of patient observation, and they involve the reader in an experience of deepening relationship and ongoing visual discovery.
 Extremely enlightening.